Robert Crandall: Airline career

 In 1966, he joined TWA, where he worked for six years.
 In 1972, he left to become a senior financial officer at Bloomingdale's Department Stores, but he returned to the airline industry in 1973, as senior financial vice president of American.

 In 1982, he had a famous conversation with Braniff CEO Howard D. Putnam, in which he told Putnam that if Braniff raised their prices, American would too.
 Crandall has publicly expressed embarrassment over that conversation.
 That same year, Crandall became American's president.
 In 1985, Crandall succeeded Albert Casey as American's chairman and CEO.

 During the latter period of Crandall's tenure as CEO, investor concern over airline bankruptcies and falling stock prices caused Crandall to remind his employees about the dangers of investing in airline stocks.
 Known for his candor, Crandall later told an interviewer, "I've never invested in any airline.
 I'm an airline manager.
 I don't invest in airlines.
 And I always said to the employees of American, 'This is not an appropriate investment.
 It's a great place to work and it's a great company that does important work.
 But airlines are not an investment.'"
 Crandall noted that since the airline deregulation of the 1970s, some 150 airlines had gone out of business.
 "A lot of people came into the airline business.
 Most of them promptly exited, minus their money," he said.

 Crandall is credited with creating the first major mileage-reward frequent flyer program in the airline industry, the AAdvantage program, as well as pioneering modern reservations systems through the creation of Sabre.
 He is also credited with pioneering yield management.
 Crandall also serves as a senior adviser and sits on the board of AirCell, an in-flight telephony company which won the larger of two licenses for air-ground data service that provide in-flight broadband service.

+A major labor confrontation during Crandall's tenure occurred in November 1993, when American's 21,000 flight attendants, represented by the Association of Professional Flight Attendants, struck over pay and work rules during the Thanksgiving travel period.
+With passenger service reduced to roughly one-third of the normal schedule, Crandall rejected a proposed presidential emergency board as "politically inspired mediation", continued training replacement workers, and said that approximately 4,000 flight-attendant positions would be eliminated.
+On the fifth day of the strike, after President Bill Clinton telephoned Crandall and union president Denise Hedges, both sides agreed to binding arbitration; American ended its replacement-training effort and withdrew the planned job reductions.

 In 1998, he retired from American and he went on to work as director of many other companies, including Celestica, Haliburton, and Anixter.